irving/no_secret_rulers_act/outreach/formal_rep_letter.md

 * Require prompt reporting when an official is incapacitated or missing.
 * Prohibit exercising the powers of an office without legal authority.
-* Establish penalties for concealing incapacity or unlawfully acting in an official’s stead.
+* Establish penalties for concealing incapacity or unlawfully acting in an official's stead.
 * Provide clear procedures for reversing unauthorized actions where appropriate.

 Such protections strengthen public trust, deter abuse, and help avoid dangerous power vacuums or unconstitutional rule.